 “Pigmentation in the skin of apple fruit varies among different cultivars and is influenced by environmental factors, including temperature conditions and the level of sunlight irradiation.”Anthocyanin Biosynthesis in Apple Fruit, The Horticulture Journal 87(3), 2018, by Chikako Honda and Shigeki Moriya

 1. Granny Smith (The Classic Green Apple)

 The Granny Smith is the classic tart green apple variety.
 These sharp and juicy tart apples are beloved the world over, both for eating fresh and for using in baking like apple pies and crisps.
 They’re also very popular for juicing and for dipping and appetizer trays.

-Granny Smith apples have a true green-coloured peel and light greenish-white flesh.
-These are large apples with a classic tart apple flavour.
+Granny Smith apples have a true green-colored peel and light greenish-white flesh.
+These are large apples with a classic tart apple flavor.
 Granny Smith is known for its bold, acidic tartness which could almost be described as sour.

 Rhode Island Greening apples are mainly sold at specialty markets and orchards on the east coast of the US.
 They can be used in any recipe that calls for Granny Smith apples, including apple pie and tart green applesauce.
 Think of Rhode Island Greening as an old-school American predecessor to Granny Smith (with perhaps more complex flavour).

 Pound Sweet is a soft, sweet green apple.
 An heirloom from Connecticut, Pound Sweet apples are particularly large and have shiny bright green skin.
 These apples could easily be mistaken for a Granny Smith by appearance, but have almost no tart acidity in their flavor.

 Pound Sweet apples are available mainly in the USA, where they’re most commonly used to make apple butter.
 This specialty apple is rarely found in commercial orchard operations, but can sometimes be found at local family-run orchards and farmers markets.